rust-lang/book/src/ch17-05-streams.md

 using the `trpl::stream_from_iter` function.
 Then we loop over the items in the stream as they arrive with the `while let` loop

-Unfortunately, this does not yet work.
-When we try to run the code, it does not compile.
+Unfortunately, when we try to run the code, it does not compile.
 Instead, as we can see in the output, it reports that there is no `next` method available.

 <!-- TODO: fix up the path here? -->
 <!-- manual-regeneration